 EmDee via Wikimedia Commons

 The jalousie window is a distinctly American style, invented by Joseph W. Walker of Massachusetts in 1900.
-It consists of thin, staggered strips of glass that open and close together like a Venetian blind.
+This type of window consists of thin, staggered strips of glass that open and close together like a Venetian blind.

 Jacob Davies via flickr.com